Can Supplements Interfere With Chemotherapy Treatment?

 Discuss Supplements with Your Doctor

 He hopes, too, that cancer patients will think twice and get good medical advice before taking herbs and supplements that may interfere with their treatment.
+In the study, the majority of patients were open to receiving advice from their medical team about herbs and supplements, and would stop taking them if they were told of a potential interaction.

 At University Hospitals Seidman Cancer Center, our team of caregivers provides the most advanced forms of cancer care, from prevention, screening, diagnosis, treatment through survivorship.
 Our single disease-focused teams design personalized cancer treatment plans for every patient who entrusts their care to us.
 Learn more about cancer care services at UH Seidman Cancer Center.